Inedo/inedo-docs/Content/proget/feeds/universal/virtual-packages.md

 When assembling a virtual package, ProGet uses the following logic:

 1. The `contents` array is enumerated, and each resource is assessed as follows:
-    A. If it's a file resource: the contents are downloaded, and verified (if a hash is specified), and written to the target virtual path.
-A directory is created if it doesn't exist, and a file is ignoring if it already exists.
+    A. If it's a file resource: the contents are downloaded, verified (if a hash is specified), and written to the target virtual path.
+A directory is created if it doesn't exist, and a file is ignored if it already exists.
     B. If it's a package resource: the current package feed is queried for the specified package (including hash).
 The contents are then extracted to the target virtual path, ignoring any existing files.

 2. The` metaContents` array is enumerated; each resource is assessed as follows:
-    A. If the virtualPath is upack.json or within the packages directory: the operation fails
+    A. If the virtualPath is `upack.json` or within the packages directory: the operation fails
-    B. If it's a file resource: the contents are downloaded, and verified (if a hash is specified), and written to the target virtual path.
-A directory is created if it doesn't exist, and a file is ignoring if it already exists.
+    B. If it's a file resource: the contents are downloaded, verified (if a hash is specified), and written to the target virtual path.
+A directory is created if it doesn't exist, and a file is ignored if it already exists.
     C. If it's a package resource: the current feed is queried for the specified package (including hash).
-The contents are then extracted to the target virtual path, ignoringing any existing files.
+The contents are then extracted to the target virtual path, ignoring any existing files.

 3. If any error occurs during assembly, then the entire operation fails.